howdoicomputer/revontulet/docs/loft_introduction.md

 [{"norad_id":38246,"color":"blue"},{"norad_id":51623,"color":"red"}]
 ```

-Wa-lah, given some coordinates, and desired pairs, we get a filtered list of dictionaries representing what was over Toulouse at the time.
+Wa-lah!
+Given some coordinates, and desired pairs, we get a filtered list of dictionaries representing what was over Toulouse at the time.

 ## Second Example